Assessments & Referrals

 The cost of an informal baseline assessment is $150.
 This includes a written report with recommendations and resources that is generally sent to parents within two weeks of the appointment.

 The informal baseline assessment is required for a student to be enrolled or placed on a wait list for services at the Dyslexia Resource Center.

 A diagnosis of Dyslexia can only be made through a psycho-educational evaluation which must be conducted by a licensed psychologist, speech-language pathologist or other qualified medical professional.
 An evaluation can help to reveal Learning Disabilities (e.g. Dyslexia, Dysgraphia), executive functioning issues, and other social-emotional or learning difficulties.

 What does a formal evaluation include?

-The evaluation includes an initial parent interview session where the child’s developmental, medical, family and educational history are discussed.
-School records may be reviewed and parents and teachers are asked to complete an educational/behavioral questionnaire.
+A typical evaluation includes an initial parent interview session where the child’s developmental, medical, family and educational history are discussed.
+School records may be reviewed and parents and teachers are often asked to complete an educational/behavioral questionnaire.

-Next, the child participates in approximately six hours of individually administered testing which is given in two sessions.
-Testing includes measures of intellectual ability, reading accuracy and fluency, written expression and spelling, math calculation and application, memory and executive functioning skills, phonological processing, reading comprehension, and social-emotional skills.
+Next, the child participates in several hours of individually administered testing.
+Testing may include measures of intellectual ability, reading accuracy and fluency, written expression and spelling, math calculation and application, memory and executive functioning skills, phonological processing, reading comprehension, and social-emotional skills.